CBS LATE MOVIE MONTH: Kingdom of the Spiders (1977)

 Let’s take a trip to Camp Verde, Arizona.

 That’s where Dr. Robert “Rack” Hansen (Shatner) practices.
 He’s heading out for a house call to see Walter Colby (Woody Strode), whose prize calf dies for reasons that puzzle Hansen.
-Diane Ashley (Tiffany Bolling) comes down from the big city of Flagstaff to blow his mind: it was spider venom that killed the cow.
+Diane Ashley (Tiffany Bolling) comes down from the big city of Flagstaff to blow his mind: spider venom killed the cow.

-The survivors plan on escaping in an RV, but by the time they try, the entire town has been webbed up as the outside world pretty much forgets them and plays country music on the radio.
+The survivors plan on escaping in an RV, but by the time they try, the entire town has been webbed up as the outside world forgets them and plays country music on the radio.